KrOv3an/fee_calculator/README.md

-Commission Calculator
+Fee Calculator
 =====================

-This is a Symfony project that provides a commission calculator for transactions.
+This is a Symfony project that provides a fee calculator for transactions.

 Usage
 -----